tritonmc/triton-website/backend/docs/markdown/installation.md

 - `%player%`: Player's name
 - `%uuid`: Player's UUID (with dashes)

-If you're using BungeeCord, you can also limit commands to certain server, by doing something like:
+If you're using BungeeCord, you can also limit commands to certain servers by doing something like:
 `BUNGEE:lobby,lobby-2,lobby-3:alert This will only run on 3 servers!`

 The commands do NOT need a slash before them.

 ##### Examples

-Run command as player:
+Run command as a player:

 ```
 PLAYER:say I'm using English now!